 Open source technology set to challenge traditional network models

 In part one of the India Digital Open Summit series, Pardeep Kohli discussed the challenges in mobile network economics historically - specifically when the phone became smarter than the network.
 The carriers lost the battle, but will they win the network economics war?
 In part two of the series Kohli explains the importance of the shift in the mobile paradigm to win network economics back for the operators.
-Read on for the transcript presented at India Digital Open Summit and check out the live recording here:
+Read on for the transcript presented at India Digital Open Summit:

 - Part One: How Carriers Lost the Network Battle